sgauthamr2001/MNIST_picoRV32/mnist_nn/README.md

 ## Problem statement

 This is a project based on inference of neural networks on MNIST images.
 The baseline code written in C, is available at `firmware/hello.c` and it can be run under the constrained environment of the picorv processor.
+Post training quantisation has been performed, so the weights are integers.

 This means that there isn't access to things like File Input/Output, memory management (`malloc` etc.) or `printf` style statements that can be usually used for debugging.